LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-like-giants.md

 Giants disguised as landscapes

-growing flower and ecosystems
+growing flowers and ecosystems

-and the do not stand

-from all the dirt
+on top of all the dirt

 they were reciving